Zum Inhalt springen

 Warning

-The upgrade will fail if you do not address this section for your current deployment.
+The upgrade will fail if you do not address this section in your current deployment.

-The update will remove unnecessary OX-Profiles in Nubus, but it can not as long as these profiles are in use.
+The update will remove unnecessary OX-Profiles in Nubus, so long as these profiles are in use.

 So please ensure that only the following two supported profiles are assigned to your users: